Dustin

 Fostering collaboration through the design system

-While the Dustin interface appears clean and consistent at first glance, the underlying design system was outdated and disorganised.
-With both designers and frontend developers working in silos, it was unclear which components existed and what their guidelines were.
-It became apparent that establishing a clear, coherent, and user-friendly design system was essential to align the UX and UI of Dustin.
-To achieve this, I took the lead in driving the work with the design system toward a shared and updated vision, collaborating closely with the design team and frontend team.
-Through this, documentation and guidelines were created, fostering a shared understanding of Dustin's design system.
+Although the Dustin interface appeared clean and consistent, the underlying design system was outdated and disorganised.
+With designers and frontend developers working in silos, it was unclear which components existed or what their guidelines were.
+Establishing a clear, coherent, and user-friendly design system was essential to align UX and UI.
+I led this effort, collaborating closely with both design and frontend teams to update the system, create documentation, and establish guidelines that fostered a shared understanding across the company.

 Example of component and guidelines in the design system.
 Details blurred because of confidentiality.